LordHalyana/cuddly-spoon/README.md

 Kills Processes in Blacklist

-Runs until you stop it.
+Runs every 60sec until you stop it.